earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 -->

 ### Adjust Line Width

-We can adjust the width of the lines on our plot using `size =`.
-If we use `size = 4` with a numeric value (e.g. 4) then we set all of line features in our data to the same size.
+You can adjust the width of the lines on your plot using `size =`.
+If you use `size = 4` with a numeric value (e.g. 4) then you set all of line features in your data to the same size.